kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

     > If you are using k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

     > [!NOTE]
-    > If you don't specify a namespace for your Service, the default APIRule namespace is used.
+    > If you don't specify a namespace for your Service, the default namespace is used.

 3. Call the endpoint by sending a `GET` request to the HTTPBin Service.